 B.2.2.16 Positioning and pointing misalignment between the reference antenna and the measurement antenna

 See B.2.1.16.

+The uncertainty value of positioning and pointing misalignment between the reference antenna and the measurement antenna is estimated as below table and used across clause B.

+Table B.2.2.16-1: Uncertainty value for positioning and pointing misalignment between the reference antenna and the measurement antenna for IFF